Online Bachelor of Arts in English

-The English degree courses will build your general writing, revising and editing abilities, along with knowledge of analysis and contextualization.
-You’ll also have the opportunity to take a variety of English electives, such as creative writing, business writing, environmental nonfiction, medieval literature and more.
+You’ll take a set of core courses designed to build your writing, revising and editing skills, as well as knowledge of analysis and contextualization.
+You’ll also have the opportunity to take a variety of English electives, such as creative and business writing, environmental nonfiction, medieval literature and more.
+Courses may include:

 ENG 211: Introduction to English Studies (HU)

 The jobs you could get with a bachelor’s degree in English